-The skilled nursing care unit provides care to those patients who no longer require acute hospitalization, but are still in need of certain skilled services for a short period of time.
+The skilled nursing care unit provides inpatient medical care to those patients who no longer require acute hospitalization, but are still in need of certain skilled services for a short period of time.
 These services may include, but are not limited to, physical, occupational, or I.V. therapy.

 The physician will visit about once a week to monitor the patient’s progress.
 In addition, patients are reviewed weekly by the interdisciplinary care team.
 The conference is open to the patient or their designated representative should they desire to attend.
 The conference time and location can be obtained by asking the Discharge Planner or Activity Coordinator.

-Patients who have reasonable rehabilitative potential, meet admission criteria, and no longer require acute care may qualify for the program.
+Patients who have reasonable rehabilitative potential, meet admission criteria, and no longer require acute, inpatient care may qualify for the program.
 If the physician feels a patient’s condition meets the criteria and that he or she would benefit, the patient will be informed of their eligibility.
 Should they agree to participate; the nurse will explain patient rights and answer questions prior to admission.
 A handbook will be provided upon request.